sahilsk/BackendsUpdater/README.md

 2. Generate loadbalancer(nginx) config file with found app containers as backends(upstream servers)
 3. Listen to docker events for any 'start' or 'stop' events.

-    If any app container is created or stopped, it then add or removes entry respectively from loadbalancer config and restart it.
-Before updating config file, it takes backup of old config
+    If any app container is created or stopped, it then add or remove this entry respectively from load balancer configuration, update configuration file and restart nginx .
+Before updating config file, it takes backup of old configuration file

 Installation